abrarum/neidl-hand/doc/Milestone I.md

   - may be prevented using certain illumination setups

 ## Setup
-- Camera at a fixed position looking downwards at the table and the hands
+- Camera at a fixed position looking downwards at the table, and the hands
 - optional: specify where light bulbs are placed

 ## Proposed workflow of the system
 1. Capture video stream from camera
-2. Separate hands from background expoilting skin colour and contrasts
+2. Separate hands from background
+    1. exploiting skin colour and contrasts
         - This provides a binary mask of the hand areas
+    2. employing OpenCV cascading
+    - We will choose the better option once we get results or run both in parallel
 3. Crop the hand areas
+4. Classify hand areas and counting fingers
-4. Feed the cropped images to a neural network
+    1. Feed the cropped images to a neural network
-5. NN classifies whether it sees a hand
+        - NN classifies whether it sees a hand
-6. NN counts fingers
+        - NN counts fingers
+    2. Using OpenCV facades
+7. Show output containing recorded image, hand regions, number of hands, number of fingers per hand

+## Software and libraries
+- Python as a base for input, control, dataflow, glueing all together
+- OpenCV for hand separation
+    - by skin colour
+    - cascading
+- NN may be OpenCV or Tensorflow

+## Training steps
+- OpenCV cascade
+    - Finding hand regions
+    - count fingers
+- Tensorflow
+    - classify if hand or not
+    - count fingers